kcleal/dysgu/README.rst

 Citation
 --------
-For citation of dysgu, or to learn more about implementation details please see our pre-print:
+To cite dysgu, or to learn more about implementation details please see our pre-print:

 https://www.biorxiv.org/content/10.1101/2021.05.28.446147v1.full